Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Look online for any cars put on the market that match your own vehicle’s description.
 You can post a description of your car on social media and ask people to look for it in your local area.

 It’s not unheard of to spot a stolen vehicle.
 If you have a lead on your car, report it to the police — don’t go check for yourself, since recovering the vehicle could be dangerous.

 6. Research a replacement car

-What if my stolen car was recovered?
+What should I do if my stolen car is recovered?

 - Get an inspection.
 Take your car to a repair shop or claims adjuster to find out if it has damages to add to your claim.